 Does an employment contract need to be in writing?

 An employment contract can be verbal, but it must still adhere to legislated regulations.
 An employee will still be entitled to the minimum National Employment Standard, industry awards and enterprise agreements.
 Make sure you keep copies of any correspondence entered into in relation to the employment contract, so you have some form of evidence as to what has been agreed upon.

 Can an employment contract be voided?

-An employment contract can be voided if a mistake has been included, it contains false information, it has been signed under duress, one of the parties has undue influence over the other or it is unfair and one-sided.
+An employment contract can be voided if a mistake has been included, contains false information, has been signed under duress, one of the parties has undue influence over the other or is unfair and one-sided.

 When does a breach of employment contract occur?

 A breach of contract occurs when either party named in the contract does not adhere to its terms and conditions.
 For an employee, not providing required notice when leaving a job, poaching clients and divulging confidential information are all examples of a breach.

 An employer can breach the contract by expecting an employee to do work that isn’t set out in the job description, not providing agreed leave entitlements or terminating employment without notice.

 What happens if an employment contract is breached?